KevinLatino/KevinLatino/README.md

 I'm a software developer and Web3 enthusiast, driven by continuous learning and growth.
 Always seeking new challenges to expand my tech skills.

-I'm currently learning 🌱:

-- ⛓️‍💥**Solidity**: A programming language for writing smart contracts on Ethereum and other blockchains.
-- 🐳**Docker**: A platform for automating application deployment using containerization.

 <div align="center">

  [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:latinokevin9@gmail.com)&nbsp;&nbsp;&nbsp;